DontTalkJustTravel

 • Flashing money or phones

-In cities like Santo Domingo, Medellín, or Mexico City, nightlife is fun — but locals still watch behavior closely.
+In places like Santo Domingo, Medellín, or Mexico City, nightlife can be incredible — but locals still watch behavior closely.
+You’ll have a better night when you stay sharp.

 Locals know their country has issues.
-Constantly pointing them out feels disrespectful.
+Constantly pointing them out can feel disrespectful — even if you don’t mean it that way.

 Avoid: